LarveyOfficial/SpigotBuyerVerficationBot/README.md

 2. Go under Bot, and create a new Bot.
 Copy the token. **DO NOT SHARE IT**.
 You will set this token in your Config.py file.

+3. Go to _https://cloud.mongodb.com/_ and setup a new Account

+4. Follow the instructions and start a new Cluster.

+5. Select the free teir.

+6. Once cluster is initialized continue to Network Access and add 0.0.0.0 to the IP list

+7. Then Navigate to Database Access and make a Admin Account

+8. Go to The cluster and click CONNECT

 **Instructions**

 1. Clone Repo or download as Zip

 2. Install requirements.txt

 3. Modify sampleConfig.py except for BuyerPageURL to your info.
+For DevIDs format like this: [123344532432, 23213324, 32424324324]

 4. Visit _https://www.spigotmc.org/resources/spigotbuyercheck.45155/_